qpsolvers/qpbenchmark/README.md

 - Make solver settings specific to each test set
 - Don't count qpsolvers matrix build times in solver times
+- Solver settings as a complete solver / parameter name table in the report

 ## See also